strengejacke/ggeffects/README.md

   usually called *marginal effects*.
 - `"ame"` (or `"counterfactual"` or `"empirical"`): calls `ggaverage()`, i.e. non-focal predictors are marginalized over the observations in your sample.
-Technically, `ggaverage()` calculates predicted values for each observation in the data multiple times (the data is duplicated once for all unique values of the focal terms), each time fixing one unique value or level of the focal terms and then takes the average of these predicted values (aggregated/grouped by the focal terms).
+The response is predicted for each subject in the data and predicted values are then averaged across all subjects, aggregated/grouped by the focal terms.
 These kind of predictions are also called “counterfactual” predictions (Dickerman and Hernán 2020) or *average marginal effects*.
 There is a more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).

 For all the above options, the *differences* between predicted values